 Water is the invisible foundation of city life—but in Hong Kong, it’s too often taken for granted.
 This session opens with a sharp reality check on the city’s water security, including rising demand, high wastage rates, and growing climate risks.
 What will it take to protect this vital resource for future generations?
-A cross-sector panel of leaders from government, business, politics, and finance explores bold strategies to drive efficiency, tackle systemic leakage, and build a resilient water future for Asia’s most vertical city.
+A cross-sector panel of leaders from government, academia, technology and business sectors explores bold strategies to drive efficiency, tackle systemic problems, and build a resilient water future for Asia’s most vertical city.

 Moderator